-FEMA performed a new flood study for Mason County that resulted in the creation of new flood maps in March 2017, and adopted by the County thereafter.
+FEMA performed a new flood study for Mason County that resulted in the creation of new flood maps in March 2017, and adopted by the County thereafter, with an effective date of June 2019 (FEMA FIS).
 The project updated flood modeling along the Mason County coastline, as well as multiple riverine and lake analyses throughout the county.
 In addition to FIRMs, FEMA also developed the flood risk assessment products used in their Risk Report, which supports much of the flood data utilized throughout this HMP update.
 Mason County's 100- and 500-year flood areas are illustrated in Figure 7-5.
 It should be noted that only a very small area, or 0.3863 square miles of land fall within the 500-year flood hazard area based on FEMA's FIRMs.

-Figure 7-5 Mason County 100-and 500-Year Flood Hazard Areas
+Figure 7-5 Mason County 100-and 500-Year Flood Hazard Areas11